tesselle/aion/README.md

 **chronos** provides a system of classes and methods to represent and work with such time-series.
-Dates are represented as *rata die* (Reingold and Dershowitz 2018), i.e. the number of days since 01-01-01 (Gregorian), with negative values for earlier dates.
+Dates are represented as *rata die* (Reingold and Dershowitz 2018), i.e. the number of days since 01-01-01 (Gregorian), with negative values for earlier dates (if you want to work with vectors of years, you may be interested in the [**era**](https://github.com/joeroe/era) package).
 This system allows to represent dates independently of any calendar: it makes calculations and comparisons easier.

 Once a time series is created with **chronos**, any calendar can be used for printing or plotting data (defaults to Gregorian Common Era; see